 Republicans continue to have an edge at the state level, controlling the governor's office and both houses of the legislature in at least 21 states.
-The party is on track to have at least 25 governors, and it had narrow leads in two additional guberanatorial races, with results still being finalized in Georgia and a recount ordered in Florida.
+The party is on track to have 27 governors.
 While some of Republican governors, like Massachusetts' Charlie Baker and Maryland's Larry Hogan, support clean energy and climate policies, many of them are opposed.

 "We're not going to make progress everywhere," Karpinski said.
 "Unfortunately, the leadership of the Republican party is bought and sold by the fossil fuel industry, these days, so you're not going to get comprehensive solutions in some of these states."

 Karpinski said that in states where GOP legislatures block action, the environmental movement will look to leadership in cities that are setting ambitious goals.